 To operate the raw water washdown, open the seacock located in the aft bilge using the remote seacock arm labeled washdown.
 Depress the raw water switch on the helm switch panel.
 This system will now be pressurized at the washdown outlet.
 A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a garden hose with a nozzle.
 The raw water pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the switch panel.
-The raw water pump is mounted in the aft rigging compartment and can be accessed through the access plate in the aft rigging lid.
+The raw water pump is mounted on the port side of the aft rigging compartment, under the aft rigging lid.